Keav/Sublime-Text-Settings/README.md

 - CSS Lint - You must install CSS Lint on your system first - `npm install -g csslint`
 - SCSS Lint - `gem install scss-lint`
 - JS Lint - `npm install -g jslint`
-- CSS3 - Disable default CSS package - possible conflicts with Emmet
-- Emmet plugin requires PyV8 which may fail to download to the Packages folder using this method.
-Using Package Control, remove and re-add Emmet manually.

 ### Once all the above is set up: